Guy176/Guy176-NLP_Chat_Bot/README.md

-#In this project I decided to use your suggested intents:
+#In this project I decided to use the following intents:
 #book_flight
 #change_flight
 #cancel_flight